 Suppose one of the pages on your website is the most popular, consistently attracting visitors.
 However, when someone searches for your site, they might not easily find that page because the sitemap priority levels are incorrectly set or not set at all.
-This is why setting priority values in your sitemap is essential—it helps search engines understand which pages are most important.
+This is why setting priority values in your sitemap is essential—it helps search engines understand which pages need the most priority.

-In this guide, we’ll explain how to assign and add sitemap priority values to improve the indexing of your website’s pages.
+In this guide, we’ll explain how to assign and add XML sitemap priority values to list your essential website’s pages to the top of the sitemap.

 Sitemap priority values range from 1.0 (highest) to 0.0 (lowest) and serve as a signal to search engines about the relative importance of pages on your site.
-For example, the homepage, product pages, and landing pages usually receive high priority, while FAQs or old news articles are assigned lower values.
+For example, the homepage, product, and landing pages are usually prioritised automatically, while FAQs or old news articles are assigned lower values.

-Without proper sitemap priority values, search engines may index less important pages before the critical ones, affecting your site’s visibility in search results.
+Without proper sitemap priority values, search engines may index less important pages before the important ones, affecting your site’s visibility in search results.

 To get started, visit xml-sitemaps.com and enter your website URL to generate a basic XML sitemap.
 Once you have your sitemap, open it in a text editor, such as Notepad, and manually assign priority levels to each page.